COVID-19 (Novel Coronavirus) information

 New fees for considering overseas divorces

 From the 1 November 2017, the Government has introduced new fees for the consideration of divorces, annulments and Civil Partnership Dissolutions obtained outside the British Isles.
-The following fees are non-refundable in the event a document is turned down.
+The following fees are non-refundable in the event of a document being turned down.

 How do I book the Registrar?